Simulation Systems Architecture

 Each system models a specific aspect of class dynamics:

-Extracts wealth via EXPLOITATION edges.
-Implements the fundamental theorem: W_c > V_c implies imperial rent extraction.
+5-phase Imperial Circuit with pool tracking.
+Implements the fundamental theorem: W_c > V_c implies imperial rent extraction from periphery.

 Calculates P(S|A) and P(S|R) for each class.
 When P(S|R) > P(S|A), revolution becomes the rational survival strategy.